AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

 ### <a name="step-3"></a>Step 3: Configure the asset

-In this step, you specify how the rule builds the asset by assigning the tokens to different asset fields.
+In this step, you specify how the rule builds assets by assigning the tokens to asset fields.
 When the assets are generated, the tokens are replaced with the value mappings.

-1. In the `Configure Asset` pane, click in the text box and enter **{** (left curly bracket symbol) to see a list of tokens.
+1. In the **Id** field in the `Configure Asset` pane, enter the sequence of tokens and characters that resolve to create a unique Id for each asset.
+To pick from a list of tokens, enter { and select a token.

-1. Select a token to add it to the text box.

-   You can string tokens together and separate them with spaces and periods.

-   **Note:** **Id** and **Name** are required fields. **Description** is optional.

-   In the following screen capture, the fields are specified with tokens.

-   ![](images/configure-asset-with-tokens.png)

-   **Note:**

-     - The sequence of tokens used to specify the Id must resolve to a unique asset.
-Referring to the [Tank Rule A example](#tank), a combination of the site, equipment type, and equipment ID creates a unique ID for the tank.
+   For the [Tank Rule A example](#tank), a combination of the site, equipment type, and equipment ID creates a unique ID for the tank.
 If the ID is not unique, the generated assets may incorrectly reference streams that belong to another asset.

+1. In the **Name** field, enter the sequence of tokens and characters that resolve to create the name for each asset.
+To pick from a list of tokens, enter { and select a token.

+1. (Optional) In the **Description** field, enter the sequence of tokens and characters that resolve to create the description for each asset.
+To pick from a list of tokens, enter { and select a token.

-     - The **Stream Reference Name** field shows the token that was provided in [Step 2](#step-2) as the measurement.
+   **Note:** The **Stream Reference Name** field shows the token that was provided in [Step 2](#step-2) as the measurement.

-1. For each of the metadata, click in the **Value Expression** text box, enter **{** (left parentheses symbol), and select the correct token from the list.

-   **Note:**
+1. In the **Value Expression** field for each metadata you want defined for your assets, enter the sequence of tokens and characters that resolve to create the value for the metadata.
+To pick from a list of tokens, enter { and select a token. \Leave the **Value Expression** field blank for metadata you do not want mapped.

-   - The list of metadata is automatically populated based on the asset type.
+   **Note:** The list of metadata is automatically populated based on the asset type.
 You cannot add or delete metadata.
-Select a value expression for the metadata you want defined for your assets and leave the others blank.

-   - If your asset rule is not based on an asset type, then you must manually enter the metadata name in the **Name** field and select the correct token in the **Value Expression** field.
+If the asset rule is not based on an asset type, then you must manually enter the metadata name in the **Name** field.

+   The following screen capture shows an example of asset fields and metadata mapped to tokens.

+   ![](images/configure-asset-with-tokens.png)

-1. When you are finished entering the tokens for the asset properties and metadata, click **Next**.
+1. When you are finished mapping tokens to asset fields and metadata, click **Next**.

 ### <a name="step-4"></a>Step 4: Preview the assets